csiro-fair/marimba/README.md

 <a name="license"></a>
 ## License

 This project is licensed under [MIT](https://opensource.org/licenses/MIT) license.
+Please refer to the [LICENSE.md](LICENSE.md) file for information regarding the licensing agreement for Marimba.

-(TODO: This needs to be reviewed according to CSIRO current licensing recommendations.
-There was recently an interesting thread on the MS Teams linux channel [here](https://teams.microsoft.com/l/message/19:f76b576ac1df4742a7a8cb5c2a86439d@thread.skype/1673393871094?tenantId=0fe05593-19ac-4f98-adbf-0375fce7f160&groupId=20e7492d-eca3-4f55-bbc6-e87f2ad12df2&parentMessageId=1673393871094&teamName=CSIRO&channelName=linux&createdTime=1673393871094&allowXTenantAccess=false))
+TODO: This needs to be reviewed according to CSIRO current licensing recommendations.
+There was recently an interesting thread on the MS Teams linux channel [here](https://teams.microsoft.com/l/message/19:f76b576ac1df4742a7a8cb5c2a86439d@thread.skype/1673393871094?tenantId=0fe05593-19ac-4f98-adbf-0375fce7f160&groupId=20e7492d-eca3-4f55-bbc6-e87f2ad12df2&parentMessageId=1673393871094&teamName=CSIRO&channelName=linux&createdTime=1673393871094&allowXTenantAccess=false)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>